LENS TECHNOLOGY & TYPES

 A Photo-chromic lens lightens its tint when there are lower light levels, and darkens the tint when the light intensity increases.
 Traditionally, these lenses are activated by UV light which is great for transitioning from indoors to outdoors.
 Because of UV blocking properties, present in today’s auto windshields, these lenses did not darken enough when driving.
 This was a complaint often heard from the consumer.
 However, new photo-chromic lenses are available that are polarized AND darken according to visible light waves which allows them to change behind the auto windshield.
 This is the wave of the future—get it (light waves…)?!

-A new lens that is more impact resistant than polycarbonate lenses!
-They are usually an aspheric design which provides better optics with less distortion…and the lenses are thinner than polycarbonate, plastic, or glass lenses.
+A new lens that is more impact resistant and lightweight than polycarbonate lenses!
+They are usually an aspheric design which provides better optics with less distortion.
+The lenses are thinner than plastic or glass lenses.
 The Trivex/NXT is recommended for kids, sport frames, and occupational hazards.
-Very good quality!
+Very good quality and durability!

 Ultraviolet light is a part of the light spectrum received by the sun.